george24601/notes/microservice/consistency/saga.md

-A saga is a sequence of local transactions.
-Each local transaction updates the database and publishes a message or event to trigger the next local transaction in the saga.
-If a local transaction fails because it violates a business rule then the saga executes a series of compensating transactions that undo the changes that were made by the preceding local transactions.

 You should define the steps in a compensating transaction as idempotent commands.

 Placing a short-term timeout-based lock on each resource that's required to complete an operation, and obtaining these resources in advance, can help increase the likelihood that the overall activity will succeed.
 The work should be performed only after all the resources have been acquired.
 All actions must be finalized before the locks expire.